ibm-cloud-docs/image-templates/access-image-templates-screen.md

 {: #managing-images-from-the-image-templates-page}

 The Image Templates page in the {{site.data.keyword.cloud}} console displays all of the images that are associated with an account.
-From the Image Templates page you can interact with those images and import new images that are stored on existing Object
+From the Image Templates page, you can interact with images and import new images that are stored on existing Object Storage accounts.
-Storage accounts.
 {:shortdesc}

 ## Before you begin
 {: #byb-manage-imt}

-First, navigate to the device menu and ensure you have the correct account permissions to complete the tasks.
+First, go to the device menu and make sure that you have the correct account permissions to complete the tasks.

-* Navigate to your console's device menu.
+* Go to your console's device menu.
 For more information, see [Navigating to devices](/docs/image-templates?topic=virtual-servers-navigating-devices).
-* Ensure you have any necessary account permissions and device access.
+* Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission#infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).